How Do I Stop A Panic Attack?!

 This reduces their emotional weight and helps you watch them, not be ruled by them.

 The instinct during a panic attack is to fight the sensations or make them stop.
 But ironically, resistance increases distress.
-ACT encourages willingness—the skill of making space for discomfort.
+Acceptance encourages willingness—the skill of making space for discomfort.

 Try this: